CjS77/CjS77.github.io/_posts/2015-06-28-robust-integration-testing-with-protractor.markdown

 1. It has a `selfCheck` method (referred to as an *inspection method*) that uses assertions to test the statements that describe the state.
 2. It has a set of methods that transition from the current state to another state (referred to as *trigger methods*).
-3. An entry point into the STN via a State (e.g. hitting the page from the base URL) is generally called `get`.
+3. An entry point into the STN from outside (e.g. hitting the page from the base URL) is generally implemented in a method called `get`.

 Each scenario in the integration test suite then does little more than trace a path through a set of states, calling the `selfCheck` method on each one to ensure that we are indeed in the state as defined in the SO.